Girl, 2, defends her choice of doll to cashier

 "If she was another child, that could have discouraged her," Benner said.

 Benner posted an account of their experience Friday to her personal Facebook page.
-It's since been shared more than 140,000 times and attracted more than 19,000 comments.
+It's been shared more than 140,000 times and attracted more than 19,000 comments.
 Most of them have been supportive messages from other mothers or people with similar experiences.

 The few negative ones don't bother her.